clux/facemaulers/north/luskan.md

 Vlooris is the robed guy.

 (Drow members definitely all know about them know because of all the rucous in Waterdeep).
-Also notorious with the Greycloaks + Bragan.
+Also notorious with the Graycloaks + Bragan.
 Bonsir leads the militia there (also with ship rethnor)

 ## History
 City was attacked repeatedly by orcs.
 They took over recently, but 50y ago a mercenary army from WDeep cleared the ruins.
 Rebuilt it with help of Neverwinter.
 Then renamed to Luskan.